the-james-burton/the-james-burton.github.io/README.md

 The site is then available at http://localhost:4000

-#### How to merge the posts together into one file?
+#### How to merge all the posts together into one file?

-This script is a quick hack to convert a bag of posts into a single post.
-I use it to aggregate up a series into a one-pager.
+This script is a quick hack to convert many posts into a single post.
+It can be used to aggregate up everything into a one-page take away.

 ```bash
 cd _posts